pydata/numexpr/RELEASING.md

 Preliminaries
 -------------

-* Make sure that `RELEASE_NOTES.rst` and `ANNOUNCE.rst` are up to date with the latest news in the release.
+* Make sure that `RELEASE_NOTES.rst` and `ANNOUNCE.rst` are up-to-date with the latest news in the release.
 * Ensure that there is no branch in the version in `setup.cfg`.
 * Do a commit and a push: